 On Wall Surface

-When applying insulation directly to the wall’s surface, it’s crucial to follow the manufacturer’s guidelines.
+When applying insulation directly to the wall’s surface, it’s crucial to monitor the wall’s surface for moisture buildup and follow the manufacturer’s guidelines.
 Using adhesive to attach insulation boards, such as polystyrene boards, ensures a secure application and enhances thermal efficiency.

 This method offers a straightforward approach to improving external insulation and reducing heat loss.